European Professional Club Rugby: Revenue

+Further broadcast deals ensure EPCR competitions are broadcast in over 100 territories.

-In 2024 EPCR turned down a TV rights deal of £14m from TNT Sports, later agreeing a £6m deal with Premier Sports (which has a much smaller audience than TNT).
+In 2024 EPCR turned down a UK TV rights deal of £14m from TNT Sports, later agreeing a £6m deal with Premier Sports (which has a much smaller audience than TNT).

 European Player of the Year

 The European Player Award was introduced by ERC in 2010, as part of their ERC15 awards, created to recognise the outstanding contributors of the first 15 years of European rugby.
 The first recipient of the award, considered the best player of the previous 15 years, was Munster Rugby's Ronan O'Gara.
 Following the award, and beginning with the 2010-11 Heineken Cup season, ERC began presenting a Player of the Year Award annually.

 EPCR continued the award after taking over the running of European competitions, and the first EPCR European Player of the Year Award was presented following the 2014-15 European Rugby Champions Cup season.

+The award is now known as the Investec Player of the Year.
+The shortlist is decided by a panel of five rugby experts and broadcasters, and then voted for by the public and announced at the Investec Champions Cup Final.

 Since 2017, the Player of the Year has been awarded The Anthony Foley Memorial Trophy, commissioned in tribute to Anthony Foley, the former Munster head-coach.